Back

 The lifetime allowance history

 The lifetime allowance (LTA) was introduced on 6 April 2006.
 It imposed a limit on total pension savings an individual can take without triggering an extra tax charge.
-The standard LTA was originally set at £1.5m.
-It was increased and then capped at £1.8m in 2010/11.
-It has subsequently been reduced three times and is now set at a level of £1.0731m.
-The amount of the standard LTA over time is listed in HMRC’s Pensions Tax Manual PTM081000.
+The standard LTA was originally set at £1.5m, it was increased to £1.8m, then subsequently reduced three times to £1m, and then gradually increased to £1.0731m.

 When the LTA was first introduced two forms of protection were offered, Enhanced Protection and Primary Protection.
-When it reduced from £1.8 to £1.5m it was possible to apply for Fixed Protection.
-With the reductions from £1.5m to £1.25m and the later reduction to £1m, two new rounds of Fixed Protection were offered along with Individual Protection 2014 and Individual Protection 2016.
-While LTA charges no longer apply the protected allowances are still relevant for calculating the availability of tax-free lump sums.
+When it reduced from £1.8 to £1.5m it was possible to apply for Fixed Protection 2012.
+With the reductions from £1.5m to £1.25m and the later reduction to £1m, Fixed Protection 2014 and 2016 were offered along with Individual Protection 2014 and 2016.

 Only Fixed Protection 2016 and Individual Protection 2016 are still available for new applications.